Social reproduction: In education

 Social reproduction, when co-opted with cultural reproduction, allows for sociology of education to assume its role.
-Education is an attempt at leveling the playing field by allowing those in poorer classes a chance to move up.
+Education is an attempt at leveling the playing field by allowing those in poorer classes opportunities at upward mobility.
 However, it fails in many critical ways; for example, education is costly: better schools mean better equipment, better books, and better teachers, all of which remain beyond the pay grade of the poverty line.
 Thus, higher education becomes exclusive to higher classes, leaving people of lower classes with much less to work with, as well as fewer opportunities.

+The difference in opportunities between low-income students and privileged students is also prevalent in K-12 schooling.
+The Coleman Report argues that there are fewer resources available for low-income students, which includes lack of textbook supply, less access to laboratories in STEM (i.e. chemistry and physics labs), and even lower quality cafeterias.
+If these students were to receive the same resources as privileged students, then they would have a higher success rate, according to Coleman.
+Over the years, critics of The Coleman Report argue that factors such as quality of teachers are overlooked, and that more context within schools should be cross-examined with factors outside of school.

 The education system in many high-income countries polarizes individuals from a young age.
 It creates elites who care little for those in the classes beneath them and believe that they should earn extraordinarily more than everyone else, all the while defining people by their jobs, concluding that those with low-paid jobs for that reason live in relative poverty.
 The system strives to maintain the status quo so children can be greatly denigrated.
 As the rich take in an increasing amount of the country's wealth, there is less and less for the general populace, resulting in poorer education.

 Education in the United States

 Statistics show that the majority of dropouts are below the poverty line.
 Due to a lack of capital, they do not complete their education, seeing it as less convenient to complete schooling rather than find work, and support themselves or their families.
 Usually, these dropouts consist of the minority groups, such as Hispanics and African Americans.
+Studies also show that males have a higher rate of dropping out compared to females.
 Many drop out due to lack of funds to continue their education, some are single parents, or have had a deceased parent, which makes it difficult to study and work at the same time.
+Many of these factors cumulate into students dropping out, but there is no one issue that explains dropouts.
 These issues are rarely seen in higher classes, making it less likely for them to drop out and reject opportunities.